Common Data Exchange (CDX)

 Step 5 - WHY

-No longer is an RFI or submittal workflow considered anyone's Intellectual Property (IP).
 The CDX Playbook provides a common language for project teams to communicate the workflow standards that led them to collaborate more effectively.
 Future CDX Playbooks should serve as a baseline template that project managers use to define project workflow and data standards.